breadsystems/rtc-scheduler/README.md

 ### Running the dev environment

-Start a REPL from your editor and load the file `src/rtc/app.clj`.
-This is the main entrypoint for the application.
+Run `clj -M:dev:repl` or start a REPL from your editor and load the file `src/rtc/app.clj`.
+The `rtc.app` namespace is the main entrypoint for the application, i.e. where `-main` lives.

 Find and evaluate the `(mount/start)` form at the beginning of the `comment` form towards the end of the file.
 This should perform any necessary database migrations and warn you in the REPL window in case you disabled auth/anti-forgery protection in your config.
 If no admin test user exists, it will also create one for you and print the credentials to the REPL window.